-With the release of the latest Frostgrave supplement “the Wildwoods“, and the launch of our campaign into the vast Wilderness.
+With the release of the latest Frostgrave supplement “the Wildwoods“, and the launch of our campaign into the Wilderness, a new opportunity for a crafting project arose.
 While preparing, I went over my collection of camp terrain and found some of it …meh… lacking.
 Especially my tents.
 So I decided to experiment on crafting a tent, that could be used as generic wargaming terrain, in modern, fantasy or even sci-fi games.

 The traditional triangular tent seems the most appropriate.
 Leafing through magazines, books and comics, this shape seems the most recurring.